GEEGABYTE1/Width-Depth-Tree-Problems/Max_Width/README.md

 # More Information

-`test.py` are test inputs
+- `test.py` are test inputs
-`tree.py` is the underlying tree data structure used.
+- `tree.py` is the underlying tree data structure used.
+- Made in Python 🐍